phaubertin/jinue/doc/syscalls/start-thread.md

 * JINUE_EPERM if the thread descriptor does not have the permission to start the thread.
 * JINUE_EBUSY if the thread is already running.

-## Future Direction

-This system call will be modified to allow a pointer argument to be passed to the started thread.